brofrain/unocss-classes-rs/README.md

 ### [Dioxus](https://dioxuslabs.com/) example

 Dioxus on its own does not allow `String` to be used directly in `rsx!` as it has no `IntoAttributeValue` trait implemented.
 Some built-in componets even strictly require `&'a str` as the class attribute value.\
 For that purpose, both `uno!` and `to_uno!` macros accept Dioxus' `Scope` as the first argument separated by a semicolon from the rest of the parameters.
-In such scenario, the output `String` will be converted to `&'a str` with a valid lifetime.
+In such scenario, the output `String` will be converted to `&'a str` with a valid lifetime.\
+That behavior requires `dioxus` feature to be enabled.

 ```rust
 use dioxus::prelude::*;